What to Do If my Baby Has Allergic Reaction to Food: A Comprehensive Action Plan

 Acting quickly and clearly is crucial when a baby shows signs of an allergic reaction.
 Follow these immediate, practical steps:

-Stay Calm & Remove the Allergen:
+Stay Calm & Remove child from the Allergen.

 Immediately discontinue feeding the suspected allergenic food.